barrelhead/browser-support-tool/README.md

-# browser-support-tool
-Simple Chrome extension with a recognizable UI to assist end users with clearing cookies and cache, save screenshots and capture HAR files for troubleshooting
 # Browser Support Tool

 A Chrome extension that provides essential troubleshooting tools for web applications.
 This tool helps users and support teams diagnose browser-related issues quickly and efficiently.